neuralvis/elpa-mirror/stable-melpa/olc-readme.txt

 This program provides basic open location code support in Emacs Lisp.
-The support for recovering shortened codes depends on the request library and uses OpenStreetMap; please check the terms of use for the service to ensure that you remain compliant.
+Recovery of shortened codes uses OpenStreetMap nominatim;
+please check the terms of use for the service to ensure that your use complies with the API terms of use.

 All methods required by the open location code specification are provided in some form.
 The implementation passed the tests present